bowfolios/bowfolios.github.io/index.md

 There are a number of simple enhancements you can make to the system to become better acquainted with the codebase:

 * Display an email icon that links to a mailto: for each user in the profile page.
+* Display the home page for each project as a home icon.
+Click on it to visit the Project's home page.
 * Add social media accounts to the profile (facebook, twitter, instagram) and show the associated icon in the Profile.
 * The system supports the definition of users with an Admin role, but there are no Admin-specific capabilities.
 Implement some Admin-specific functions, such as the ability to delete users or add/modify/delete Interests.
-* There is no way to edit a project definition.
+* There is no way to edit or delete a project definition.
 Add this ability.
 * It would be nice for users to only be able to edit the Projects that they have created.
 Add an "owner" field to the Project collection, and then only allow a user to edit a Project definition if they own it.
+* The error message associated with trying to define a new Project with an existing Project name is uninformative.
+Try it out for yourself to see what happens.
+Fix this by improving the associated Meteor Method to "catch" errors of this type and re-throw with a more informative error message.